uw-maccosslab/uw-maccosslab.github.io/index.md

 - **Performance of novel tau antibodies across multiple modalities for Alzheimer's disease assessment** - Alzheimer's & Dementia, July 2025
 - **Tissue-specific metabolomic signatures for a doublesex model of reduced sexual dimorphism** - Royal Society Open Science, July 2025

+## Quantitative Proteomics Services
+The MacCoss lab offers a number of mass spectrometry based proteomics services.
+These range from biofluid proteomics, targeted assay development, etc...
+Some information about these services see [here](https://panoramaweb.org/Services/).
+Email at services@maccosslab.org for mroe information

+## Nunn Lab
+We share lab space and resources with [Brook Nunn's lab](https://www.environmentalproteomics.org/) here in the Department of Genome Sciences.
+The focus in the Nunn lab is to use mass spectrometry-based proteomics as a tool to understand a variety of environmental questions- from proteins preserved in sediments of the deep sea to the adaptation of bacteria cells to subzero temperatures.

 ## Support Our Research

 The MacCoss lab has developed technologies and software tools that improve protein characterization in health and disease.
 If you've benefited from our tools and would like to see their continued development, consider making a [tax-deductible donation](http://www.washington.edu/giving/make-a-gift?source_typ=3&source=gengen).